2022 Full Year Dashboard

-In 2022, a total of RM 4,533,424.70 was contributed by 114 Financial Institutions enabling FINCO’s programmes to make a significant difference to the lives of those we serve.
+In 2024, a total of RM 4,252,500 was contributed by 115 financial institutions enabling FINCO’s programmes to make a significant difference to the lives of those we serve.

 FINCO’s big goal is to provide underprivileged children and youth with the guidance and educational tools they need to achieve their life goals.
 Working under four strategic pillars we aim to design and deliver programmes which impact students across Malaysia.